Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.7.0 =
+A warning is now displayed on the Update and Plugins pages whenever a plugin's contributors have changed.

 = 0.6.7 =
 This release improves file renaming by searching across all allowed extensions for a given MIME alias.